iot-edge-foundation/iot-edge-tradfri/README.md

 * Curren state, brightness, and color (hexadecimal) of lights
 * Set color/brightness/state of light
 * Set color/brightness of group of lights
+* Events/changes are shown

 ## Work in progress

+This is a work in progress.
 What's coming:

-* CollectInformation does not show the current state of lights
-* Events/changes are not shown
+* Changes on outlet are not clear.
-* Mood is not supported by groups
+* Mood is not supported by groups.
+* Bug fixes.

 ![Logging showed at the start of module](media/logging.png)